abdullahMohamed13/repo-hub/README.md

-# Can You Get Me My Repos?
+# What the hell is repo-hub?

 ## Overview

-"Can You Get Me My Repos": is a JavaScript application that fetches and displays public repositories for any GitHub user using the GitHub API.
+It is a JavaScript application that fetches and displays public repositories for any GitHub user using the GitHub API.
 Simply enter a GitHub username to view their repositories and key details such as repository name, creation date, size, and programming language.

 ## Features